 The author describes Bezos as having a unique childlike sense of wonder, being multidisciplinary, incorporating humanities and sciences into his inventions, being curious and passionate has a philosophy of social liberalism and entrepreneurial capitalism.

-This book talks about the life of Jeff Bezos and how he has continuously quenched his thirst for exploration and invention.
+This book talks about the life of Jeff Bezos and how he has continuously quenched his thirst for space exploration and invention.
 The book has a dedicated chapter on what features entrepreneurs ought to have.
 Bezos, in this book, reveals that passion drives him and explains how success happens because of timing and luck.
 He also discusses topics such as American competitiveness and creative disruption.
 It is available as an audio book and is narrated by Kevin Stillwell.

 Jeff Bezos Quotes

 Bezos is a highly influential individual that inspires the world with his wise quotes.
 Some of his common quotes are:

 - “A brand for a company is like a reputation for a person.
 You earn reputation by trying to do hard things well.”
 Jeff Bezos

 - “I believe you have to be willing to be misunderstood if you’re going to innovate.”
 Jeff Bezos

 - Jeff Bezos